wgmichelle/Michelle_BlueStampPortfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE -->

-  For my final milestone, I was able to control the robot car wirelessly, combining milestones 1 and 2.
-To get both parts working together, I needed to configure the Bluetooth modules (using the "Bluetooth Configuring Code" below) and set the gesture controller as the control and the robot car as the peripheral.
+  For my final milestone, I achieved wireless control of the robot car by combining the functionalities of milestones 1 and 2.
+To integrate both parts, I configured the Bluetooth modules, using the "Bluetooth Configuring Code" below, to establish a connection between the gesture controller and the robot car.
+This involved setting up the gesture controller as the control device and the robot car as the peripheral.
+Through the serial monitor, I input commands like "AT+UART" and "AT+ROLE" to adjust baud rates, roles, and other settings.

+  Once the Bluetooth modules were paired, I re-uploaded the "Gesture Controller Code" and "Robot Car Code" to their respective Arduinos, removing any connecting wires in the process and connecting to their 9-volt power sources.
+With the successful pairing, the robot car became fully controllable through the wireless gesture controller without any physical connections.

 # Second Milestone